-A Crime Prevention Officer will meet with the resident or business owner in his/her home or business and discuss various crime prevention measures that can be taken to improve the security of their home or business.
-While taking a brief tour of the building and property, the Crime Prevention Officer will complete a residential or business security survey form which will be discussed and turned over to the resident or business owner.
+A Crime Prevention officer will meet with the resident or business owner in his/her home or business and discuss various crime prevention measures that can be taken to improve the security of his/her home or business.
+While taking a brief tour of the building and property, the Crime Prevention officer will complete a residential or business security survey form which will be discussed and turned over to the resident or business owner.

 Personal Safety Training